siddhartha-gadgil/DeptWeb/_events/2018-12-07-upmeier-lecture-series.md

 title: Lectures by H. Upmeier, Infosys Visiting Professor, from Friday, December 7, 2018
 ---

-Professor H. Upmeier of the Marburg University would be visiting Department of Mathematics, IISc, as the InfoSys Visiting Professor during the period Dec 4 - Feb 28.
+Professor H. Upmeier of Marburg University would be visiting Department of Mathematics, IISc, as the InfoSys Visiting Professor during the period Dec 4 - Feb 28.